 Overview

-This eLearning series on autism will equip participants with an advanced understanding of autism, and how to provide best-practice assessment and support.
+This eLearning activity on autism will equip participants with an advanced understanding of autism, how to provide best-practice assessment and support, and includes relevant learning for working with autistic individuals across the life span.

-Autism Foundations
+- Autism Foundations

-Assessment and identification
+- Assessment and identification

-Identifying co-occurring conditions, and
+- Identifying co-occurring conditions

 Duration of access